welteki/docs.actuated.dev/docs/add-agent.md

 3. Cloud Virtual Machines (VMs) that support nested virtualization (lowest cost, convenient, mid-level performance)

-    We know of at least three providers which have options for nested virtualisation: [DigitalOcean](https://m.do.co/c/8d4e75e9886f) [Google Compute Platform (GCP)](https://cloud.google.com/compute) (new customers get 300 USD free credits from GCP) support nested virtualisation on their Virtual Machines (VMs), and [Azure](https://azure.com/) x86 VMs (ARM64 did not support nested virtualisation).
+    We know of at least three providers which have options for nested virtualisation: [DigitalOcean](https://m.do.co/c/8d4e75e9886f) [Google Compute Platform (GCP)](https://cloud.google.com/compute) (new customers get 300 USD free credits from GCP) support nested virtualisation on their Virtual Machines (VMs), and [Azure](https://azure.com/) x86 VMs (ARM64 do not support nested virtualisation).

     This option may not have the raw speed and throughput of a dedicated, bare-metal host, but keeps costs low and is convenient for getting started.